Outside working long before six a.m.

 Because it feels so good

-You know it's high summertime
+Then you know it’s a high summertime day

 A hard bright sun bears down on you

-And causes sweat to run
+And causes more and more sweat to run

-You take shelter on your front porch
+Everyone takes shelter on the shaded front porch

 And make provisions for ice

-Ice wrapped in wet towels and
+Ice wrapped in wet towels ready for careful placement

 Laying them on the floor in front of

-Two Oscillating fans
+Two oscillating fans

-You know it's high summertime
+Then you know it’s a high summertime day